Chinmayguptha/stockvault-new/README.md

 ```

 ### 4. Set Up the Database
-- Create a MySQL database named `trading_new`.
+- Create a MySQL database named `trading_new`
-- Run the SQL in `db/schema.sql` to create tables and sample data.
+- Execute the SQL script in `db/schema.sql` to set up the tables and seed data.

 ### 5. Create Uploads Directory
 ```bash